FlaxEngine/FlaxDocs/manual/navigation/tutorials/path-following.md

             _pathLength = 0;
             if (!Navigation.FindPath(currentPos, targetPos, out _path))
             {
-                Debug.LogError("Failed to find path to the target.");
+                Debug.LogWarning("Failed to find path to the target.");
                 return;
             }